Parsons Green Lease Extension - Free Consultation

 Top reasons for lease extension now:

-It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 35 years left, the residence will be equivalent in value to a freehold for many years in the future.

 Lender Requirement